mrakgr/The-Spiral-Language/readme.md

 The language is published on the VS Code marketplace.
 Getting it is just a matter of installing the **The Spiral Language** plugin.
 This will install both the VS Code editor plugin and the compiler itself.
 The compiler itself requires the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) and is portable across platforms.
 The language server uses TCP to communicate with the editor so allow it in the firewall.

-## Status in 12/24/2020
+## Status in 1/30/2020

-Alpha - the language needs more testing before it can be considered robust.
-It only has the F# backend at present.
+Alpha - the language has gone through significant bugfixing and is more roboust compared to last month.
+It now has the Cython backend in addition to the F# one.
 More will be added assuming I can get sponsors for novel kinds of hardware.
 If you are an AI hardware company interested in sponsoring Spiral please get in touch.

 Besides lacking backends and libraries, it only has rudimentary package management and some important partial evaluator optimizations to improve compile times for large codebases have been left for later until the need for them arises.
 But overall, and even just considering compilation times, the situation is way better than it was during the v0.09 era already.